1. OnPay

 Instructions for filling out Form W-3

-Boxes A-H are for information about your business from the type of organization you are to your employer identification number (EIN) and even your address.
-Fill each of these in.
-You may also want to enter the name and contact information for any employee that is authorized to speak to the Social Security Administration should any questions come up along the way.
+Boxes A-H are for information about your business, from the type of organization you are, to your employer identification number (EIN), and even your address.
+Make sure you fill each of these in.
+You may also want to enter the name and contact information for any employee that is authorized to speak to the Social Security Administration in case any questions come up along the way.

 Screenshot of Form W3 Boxes a through h